keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 Not every device is the same, especially if the backend has to work for devices from different manufacturers.
 The timeout has to be different per device.

+### So, what do we need?

+- Serverless infrastructure (scalable, no infra-burden, cost effective)
+- High throughput (>1000 messages per second)
+- As less IO as possible
+- Push meganism for device state changes
+- Pull meganism for current state of device

 ## Durable Entities to the rescue!

 A solution to this challenge is to use Azure Durable Functions.
 Durable Functions are an extension of Azure Functions that lets you write stateful functions in a serverless environment.
 The extension manages state, checkpoints, and restarts for you.
 The rest of this post assumes basic understanding of [Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview).

-[Durable Entities](https://docs.microsoft.com/nl-nl/azure/azure-functions/durable/durable-functions-preview#entity-functions) is the newest addition to the Durable Functions framework (2.0 and later) and enables you to work with small pieces of state.
+[Durable Entities](https://docs.microsoft.com/nl-nl/azure/azure-functions/durable/durable-functions-preview#entity-functions) is the newest addition to the Durable Functions framework (2.0 and upwards) and enables you to work with small pieces of state.
 This feature is heavily inspired by the Actor Model which you might know from [Akka.net](https://getakka.net/articles/intro/what-problems-does-actor-model-solve.html), [project Orleans](https://www.microsoft.com/en-us/research/project/orleans-virtual-actors/) or [Service Fabric Reliable Actors](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-actors-introduction).

 This implementation for our device offline detection can be visualized in a sequence diagram like this: